-(D) Certified Budget - Disbursements during the year ended June 30, 2019 exceeded the amount budgeted in the community and economic development function prior to the budget amendment.
-Disbursements at year end exceeded the amounts budgeted in the debt service and business type activities functions.
-Chapter 384.20 of the Code of Iowa states, in part, "Public monies may not be expended or encumbered except under an annual or continuing appropriation."

-Recommendation - The budget should have been amended as required by Chapter 331.435 of the Code of Iowa before disbursements were allowed to exceed the budget.

-(E) Deficit Balance - The Special Revenue, Tax Increment Financing Fund had a deficit balance of \$139,232 at June 30, 2019.

-Recommendation - The City should investigate alternatives to eliminate this deficit to return the fund to a sound financial position.

-(F) Questionable Disbursements - In accordance with Article III, Section 31 of the Iowa Constitution and an Attorney General's opinion dated April 25, 1979, public funds may only be spent for public benefit.
+- (D) Independent Review of Bank Reconciliations Although monthly bank reconciliations were prepared, there was no evidence of review and approval performed by an independent person. - Recommendation An independent person should review the reconciliations and document their review by signing or initialing and dating the monthly reconciliations. - (E) Certified Budget Disbursements during the year ended June 30, 2020 exceeded the amounts budgeted in the health and social services, culture and recreation, community and economic development, general government and capital projects functions.
+Chapter 384.20 of the Code of Iowa states, in part, "public monies may not be expended or encumbered except under an annual or continuing appropriation." - Recommendation The budget should have been amended in accordance with Chapter 384.18 of the Code of Iowa before disbursements were allowed to exceed the budget. - (F) Deficit Balance The Special Revenue, Tax Increment Financing Fund had a deficit balance of \$130,791 at June 30, 2020. - Recommendation The City should investigate alternatives to eliminate this deficit to return the fund to a sound financial position. - (G) Questionable Disbursements In accordance with Article III, Section 31 of the Iowa Constitution and an Attorney General's opinion dated April 25, 1979, public funds may only be spent for public benefit.
 Certain disbursements were noted which we believe may not meet the requirements of public purpose as defined in the Attorney General's opinion since the public benefits to be derived have not been clearly documented.
 These disbursements are detailed as follows:

-Paid to Purpose An nount Floyd Bruns Reimbursement for soda and pain relief pills for Firefighters training \$ 89 The Smoke-Eater Publication Twenty-five subscriptions for members of the Riverdale Firefighters Association 200 Laser Cut Images Service plaques and tags for firefighter's appreciation 180
+Paid to Purpose Amount

+Hy-Vee Beverages for Fire Department \$ 83

+Hy-Vee Breakfast and boxed lunches for City Council and Mayor 232